 Network World.
 For more security coverage from Network World, read

-Five ways to prevent data theft by iPod
+Five ways to prevent data theft by iPod and

 Should Apple bear some responsibility to add security to iPods?.

 security threats posed by iPods to corporations has reinforced the need for IT managers to treat these devices like any other removable media that employees with malicious intent can use to extract sensitive data.